 Employers are required to give employees notice of sick time laws.
-Download the sick time poster in
+Download the sick time poster from our

 Oregon sick time law requires employers to notify all employees at least quarterly of their unused sick time balances.
-Many employers simply include this on the regular paycheck stub.
-More information and a sample template can be found here.
+Many employers simply include this on the regular paycheck stub, but more information and a sample template on quarterly notice can be found here.

 - What is sick time?